 Alternates with Art 304.
-Offered in 1941-1942.
+Not offered in 1942-1943.

 351; 352; 451; 452.
-ART SEMINAR.-Directed study planned and conducted with reference to the needs of those students who are candidate for graduation honors in Art.
+ART SEMINAR.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in Art.
 Qualified students who are not candidates for such honors, but who desire to work in the seminar, are also admitted.